 - Friday Family Dinners

-- LGBT focused mental health for youth in partnership with Southern Methodist University.
-Counseling is available for teens in either individual, group or family settings.
+- Behavioral Health counseling services are available for teens in either individual, group or family settings.

 Gender Identity Night

 Gender Identity Night is a support group for transgender and gender-diverse youth, ages 12-18, facilitated by Youth First staff and transgender adult mentors on Tuesdays at 7pm.
 Youth are empowered to share their feelings, seek advice, and make connections with peers who have shared experiences.

 In partnership with The Turning Point, we facilitate discussions about sex, consent and defining healthy boundaries and relationships.
 Few schools provide sex education and fewer cover LGBTQ-specific content.
 In order to reduce high-risk behavior among youth, education is critical.